sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ```

 ## Using Rust's new resolver
-As of version 0.10, wgpu require's cargo's [newest feature resolver](https://doc.rust-lang.org/cargo/reference/resolver.html#feature-resolver-version-2), which is the default in the 2021 edition (any new project started with Rust version 1.56.0 or newer).
+As of version 0.10, wgpu requires cargo's [newest feature resolver](https://doc.rust-lang.org/cargo/reference/resolver.html#feature-resolver-version-2), which is the default in the 2021 edition (any new project started with Rust version 1.56.0 or newer).
 However, if you are still using the 2018 edition, you must include `resolver = "2"` in either the `[package]` section of `Cargo.toml` if you are working on a single crate, or the `[workspace]` section of the root `Cargo.toml` in a workspace.

 ## env_logger
 It is very important to enable logging via `env_logger::init();`.
 When wgpu hits any error it panics with a generic message, while logging the real error via the log crate.
-This means if you don't include `env_logger::init()` wgpu will fail silently, leaving you very confused!
+This means if you don't include `env_logger::init()`, wgpu will fail silently, leaving you very confused!

 ## The code
 There's not much going on here yet, so I'm just going to post the code in full.
 Just paste this into your `lib.rs` or equivalent.